wwkb123/PokemonChess/README.md

 Any of the trademarks, service marks, collective marks, design rights, personality rights, or similar rights that are mentioned, used, or cited in this game are the property of their respective owners.

+Extra things I did:
+- Implemented my own code or modified some of mine to change the UI of the game to better suit my need
+- Design and use extra images into the “images” folder, and utilize them properly
+- Using the setTimeout/setInterval method to create an animation effect
+- Originality and idea of the game
+- AI for single player
+- add a custom css file

+Things I didn't do:
+- Keyboard controls
+- Multiple levels
+- Anti-cheating

 ***Recommended Specifications***
 - Highly recommend to download this repl and play it locally (repl.it makes the animations terribly displayed)
 - Any OS with at least 1366x768 screen resolution